joshuajerome/Python-GC/README.md

 This was an invite-only project designed by my AP Computer Science teacher for the top two performing students in each of his classes.
 The APCS cirriculum taught Java programming language, but this project was in Python.
 Furthermore, this project focussed on Lambda functions.
 Students were expected to have no programming experience in Python, and were to code only in terminal.
 IDEs were restricted so students could find and resolve errors by themselves.

-Terminal ran Python 3.7 at the time of this project.
-Students would store code on an external application such as Notes, Word Document, or Google Docs.
+We used Python 3.7 (latest python version) at the time of this project.

 ## Starting the Project